Dr. Mary Jane Ballou – “Sacred Music in the Secular Sphere: Can Beauty Lead to the Good and the True?”

 Fr.
 Richard Cipolla – “The Pastoral Care of Musicians”

 Not much has ever been written or talked concerning the need for pastoral care of the parish director of music and other parish musicians.
 Probably this is the case because most pastors take the attitude that the parish musicians are just part of the paid assistants in the parish who have a certain expertise, and therefore it is assumed that their duties will be carried out without any need for pastoral care per se.
-Another part of the problem is that most Catholic pastors have little or no knowledge of music in general and specifically of Church music, with the result that there is a reluctance to speak about things to parish musicians of which the pastor has no first hand knowledge.
+Another part of the problem is that most Catholic pastors have little or no knowledge of music in general and specifically of Church music, with the result that there is a reluctance to speak about things to parish musicians of which the pastor has no first-hand knowledge.
 And yet, the role of the parish musician goes far beyond just supplying adequate music for the Mass and other liturgical celebrations.
-Music is not something added onto to the Mass, nor is it something optional.
-The documents of the Second Vatican Council make this clear, even if this has not been put into practice in most Catholic parishes.
-Church music is an integral part of the spiritual life of the parish.
+The documents of the Second Vatican Council make clear that music is not something added onto to the Mass; church music is an integral part of the spiritual life of the parish.

-Just as the pastor is responsible for the pastoral care of his fellow priests in the rectory, and of his parishioners—the cure of their souls—so is he responsible for the spiritual well being of the parish musician.
+Just as the pastor is responsible for the pastoral care of his fellow priests in the rectory, and of his parishioners—the cure of their souls—so is he responsible for the spiritual well-being of the parish musician.
 In order to do so, the pastor must be conversant with and knowledgeable about both what the musician does and how he does it, and also knowledgeable about the peculiar areas of stress and difficulties that pertain to the vocation of a parish musician.
 To do this, the pastor must have a clear vision of the goals and purpose of the parish music program.
 He must see the music program as fulfilling a significant part of the spiritual needs of the parish.
-He must then be able to be a real support to the parish musician, especially at those critical times when there is conflict within the parish because of a reluctance on the part of the people to move forward in building a truly Catholic music program.
+He must then be able to be a real support to the parish musician, especially at those critical times when there is conflict within the parish.

 Dr. Jennifer Donelson – “Sacred Music Renewal Fifty Years after Musicam Sacram”